 For other people, delayed retirement is a necessity.
 If you got a late start on retirement savings, for example, or you experienced a financial setback that wiped out a chunk of your assets then working longer may be necessary to make up lost ground.

 One advantage of delaying retirement, aside from being able to continue contributing to a 401(k) or IRA, is that you can increase your Social Security benefit.
 When you wait to take benefits past the normal retirement age, that can boost your benefit amount.
 So on both fronts, delayed retirement could benefit you if you want to accumulate as much money as possible.

 Again, this strategy only works if you’re able to stay healthy and continue working, which is a drawback.
 Delaying retirement can also mean delaying plans for travel, making a move or spending more time with the people you care about most.

 Finding the best age to retire isn’t always easy, and sometimes the jargon can be confusing.
 It can help to discuss the options with a financial advisor.
 An advisor can review things like your savings goals, income, retirement assets, expected Social Security benefit and longevity expectations and evaluate them objectively, in light of your goals.
 As you prepare your retirement plan, consider including contingencies for things like illness or disability that might require you to adjust your goals.

 Tips for Retirement Planning

 - Consider meeting with a financial advisor to discuss Social Security benefits planning and where that might fit into your retirement plans.
-If you don’t have a financial advisor yet finding one doesn’t have to be difficult.
-SmartAsset’s financial advisor matching tool makes it easy to connect with professional advisors locally.
-It takes just a few minutes to get personalized recommendations online.
-If you’re ready, get started now.
+Finding a qualified financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - In addition to benefiting from a financial advisor’s advice, get quick insights that come from using a free retirement calculator.